Like Strava, could Snapchat inadvertently reveal sensitive info?

 We manually give permission for the app to track us and then are surprised when it does!

 Next time you install any app – just watch the permission screen and ask yourself if Scrabble or Chess really needs to have access to your GPS or Microphone or camera or camera roll?
 Does it need access to your Facebook?
 Why does it need you to log in?
+Why are you using Facebook to login to apps anyways where you give away even more info about your habbits?
+Always log in with your email and a password and don’t take the lazy way out with a social media login option.

 We need to be more proactive about keeping our info, our own.